sandeep-tripathi/dynamic-alb-weighted-routing/README.md

-# dynamic-alb-weighted-routing
-Dynamic ALB Weighted Routing in AWS with combined EC2 Metrics and OIDC Authentication
+### Dynamic ALB Weighted Routing in AWS with combined EC2 Metrics and OIDC Authentication

 ### Folder Structure: